openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 ## Recovery from Interruption by High-Priority Windows Audio Processes

 GNA is designed for real-time workloads i.e., noise reduction.
 For such workloads, processing should be time constrained.
-Otherwise, extra delays may cause undesired effects, such as *audio glitches*.
+Otherwise, extra delays may cause undesired effects such as *audio glitches*.
 The GNA driver provides a Quality of Service (QoS) mechanism to ensure that processing can satisfy real-time requirements.
 The mechanism interrupts requests that might cause high-priority Windows audio processes to miss the schedule.
 As a result, long running GNA tasks terminate early.